Random-Access-Exomemory/fosscord.py/docs/api.rst

     .. attribute:: verified_bot_developer

         The user is an Early Verified Bot Developer.
-    .. attribute:: discord_certified_moderator
+    .. attribute:: fosscord_certified_moderator

-        The user is a Discord Certified Moderator.
+        The user is a Fosscord Certified Moderator.

 .. class:: ActivityType